kleinpanic/ZenithLock/README.md

 Contributing and Licensing

-Contributions to KleinCrypto Suite are welcome.
+Contributions to ZenithLock are welcome.
 Due to the sensitive nature of cryptographic code, all contributions must adhere to strict coding standards and undergo rigorous testing and peer review.
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Happy coding and secure cryptographing!
-— Kleinpanic and the KleinCrypto Suite Team
+— Kleinpanic and the ZenithLock Suite Team

 ---